 Deciding to join a clinical trial

 Families decide to participate in clinical trials for many reasons.
-For some people, a clinical trial is the best treatment option available.
-Because standard treatments are not perfect, people are often willing to face the added uncertainty of a clinical trial in the hope of a better result.
-Other people volunteer for clinical trials because they know that these studies are a way to contribute to the progress in treating Ewing sarcoma.
-Even if they do not benefit directly from the clinical trial, their participation may benefit future patients with Ewing sarcoma.
+For some, a clinical trial is the best treatment option available.
+Because standard treatments are not perfect, patients are often willing to face the added uncertainty of a clinical trial in the hope of a better result.
+Others volunteer for clinical trials because they know that these studies are a way to contribute to the progress in treating Ewing sarcoma.
+Even if they do not benefit directly from the clinical trial, their participation may benefit future people with Ewing sarcoma.

 Insurance coverage and the costs of clinical trials differ by location and by study.
 In some programs, some of the expenses from participating in the clinical trial are reimbursed.
 In others, they are not.
 It is important to talk with the research team and your insurance company first to learn if and how the treatment in a clinical trial will be covered.
 Learn more about health insurance coverage of clinical trials.

 Sometimes parents have concerns that, in a clinical trial, their child may receive no treatment by being given a placebo or a “sugar pill.”
-The use of placebos in cancer clinical trials in this way is rare overall and not done at all in childhood cancer research.
+You and your child will always be told when a placebo is used in a study.
 Find out more about placebos in cancer clinical trials.

 Patient safety and informed consent

 To join a clinical trial, parents and their child must participate in a process known as informed consent.
+Informed consent means that parents give permission for their child to participate in a clinical trial and that teenagers give their consent to participate.
 During informed consent, the doctor should:

 Describe all of the treatment options so that the family understands how the new treatment differs from the standard treatment.